AndyA/jsonpath-lifter/README.md

 const got = lift(doc);
 ```

-This is a simple example.
 Read on to discover more complex rules and the interesting ways in which they can be combined.

 ## API

-To create a new `lift` function call `lifter` with a list of rules.
+To create a new `lift` function call `lifter` with a list of [rules](#rules).

 ```javascript
 const lift = lifter(